-The SPI command rate typically corresponds to the microstep rate at low velocities.
+For purely SPI-controlled operation, the SPI command rate typically corresponds to the microstep rate at low velocities.
 At high velocities, the rate may be limited by CPU bandwidth to 10-100 thousand commands per second, so the application may need to change to fullstep resolution.